-However, thyroid surgery still carries a number of complications, regardless of whether it is performed using the classic open technique or micro-invasive surgery, and even includes a certain degree of mortality risk [6].
+However, thyroid surgery still carries a number of complications, regardless of whether it is performed using the classic open technique or micro-invasive surgery, and even includes a certain degree of mortality [6].
 The most common complications include hypoparathyroidism (HPT), damage to the external branch of the superior laryngeal nerve, the recurrent laryngeal nerve, postoperative hemorrhage, laryngeal edema, and tracheospasm with dyspnea [6].
 Post-thyroidectomy hypocalcemia occurs due to HPT, which can result from the devascularization or unintentional removal of the parathyroid glands [7].
 A frequent and dangerous complication after TT is hypocalcemia [8].
-Its incidence is about 1.2%, and it is transient in approximately 40% of cases and permanent in only 3% [7, 8].
-Another common complication is damage to the recurrent laryngeal nerve.
+Its incidence is about 1.2% and it most often, 40% of cases, occurs as a transient symptom, and permanent in only 3% of cases [7,8].
+One common complication is damage to the recurrent laryngeal nerve.

-The incidence of transient recurrent vocalfold paralysis (VFP) ranges 5-8%, while the rate of permanent recurrent VFP is 0.3-3% [9].
+The incidence of transient recurrent vocal-fold paralysis (VFP) ranges from 5% to 8%, while the rate of permanent recurrent VFP is between 0.3% and 3% [9].
 The increase in the number of TT is associated with more postoperative complications.
-Surgeon experience, or lack thereof, accounts for 46-56% of cases of unilateral and bilateral VFP, which can ultimately lead to dysphonia, dysphagia, and dyspnea [10].
-Postoperative dysphonia can
+Surgeon experience, or lack of it, accounts for 46% to 56% of cases of unilateral and bilateral VFP, which can ultimately lead to dysphonia, dysphagia, and dyspnea [10].
+Post-operative dysphonia can have significant implications and consequences for patients, so it is crucial to take all necessary measures to minimize this complication [11].
+Postoperative hypocalcemia has a variety of causes.
+Since many of these characteristics may be changed, it is critical to identify them after surgery so that high-risk populations can be identified and early preventive measures can be put in place [12].